Scottish independence referendum, 2014

 1- The ability to amend sections of the Scotland Act 1998 which relate to the operation of the Scottish Parliament and the Scottish Government within the United Kingdom including control of its electoral system (subject to a two-thirds majority within the parliament for any proposed change)

-2- Legislative control over areas such as road signs, speed limits, onshore oil and gas extraction, rail franchising, consumer advocacy, and advice amongst others by devolution of powers in relation to these fields to the Scottish Parliament and the Scottish Ministers.
+2- Legislative control over areas such as road signs, speed limits, onshore oil and gas extraction, rail franchising, consumer advocacy, and advice amongst others by devolution of powers concerning these fields to the Scottish Parliament and the Scottish Ministers.

 3- Management of the Crown Estate, the British Transport Police and Ofcom in Scotland.